Develop your skills

 - IT skills and digital literacy: As well as familiarity with commonly used packages or specialist software related to your field this skill set would include competence in the use of social media.
 It also relates to gathering, analysing and arranging information in a logical way.

 When looking for work, it is essential to identify the skills you have to offer and then illustrate through your application that you meet the needs of the employer.
+A more comprensive description of graduate work skills and how they might be assessed through the recruitment and selection process can be found on the Graduate Work Skills document.

 Your Careers Portal material “Analyse your Skills” (part of the Self Development module) provides more information on the key skills expected of applicants and how to develop these.
 In addition, the University of Reading has produced a useful computer based tool, Skills Transformer which provides a structure to help recognise, write about and discuss skills.
 It was designed with science and technology students in mind, although can be used by students of any discipline.